YUSD Stablecoin (YUSD) Achieves Self Reported Market Cap of $217.15 Million

-YUSD Stablecoin (YUSD) traded 0% higher against the US dollar during the 1-day period ending at 10:00 AM Eastern on March 21st.
-One YUSD Stablecoin token can currently be purchased for $1.00 or 0.00001481 BTC on popular cryptocurrency exchanges.
-YUSD Stablecoin has a total market cap of $217.15 million and approximately $28.46 worth of YUSD Stablecoin was traded on exchanges in the last day.
-In the last week, YUSD Stablecoin has traded up 0% against the US dollar.
+YUSD Stablecoin (YUSD) traded flat against the U.S. dollar during the 1 day period ending at 12:00 PM ET on March 24th.
+YUSD Stablecoin has a total market capitalization of $217.15 million and $28.46 worth of YUSD Stablecoin was traded on exchanges in the last day.
+One YUSD Stablecoin token can currently be purchased for approximately $1.00 or 0.00001515 BTC on popular exchanges.
+Over the last seven days, YUSD Stablecoin has traded 0% higher against the U.S. dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.